-Best microSD cards for your Nintendo Switch
+Best microSD cards for your Nintendo Switch in 2018

 Samsung EVO+ 256GB

 Samsung's very-highest-of-the-high-end microSD card isn't cheap, but you're also getting a winning combination of performance and storage capacity.
-With 90MB/sec write speeds, 95MB/sec reads, and the maximum amount of storage the Nintendo Switch can handle, you'll be running your new console on all cylinders!
+This is the best card to get if you know you'll be downloading most of your Switch games from the Nintendo eShop, as it not only will hold the most games but will load those games faster than most other cards!

 Plus, Samsung EVO+ is water, temperature, X-ray and magnetic proof, so you needn't worry about it getting damaged while you're out and about challenge your friends to a gaming showdown.
+This one's expensive, at about $130, but it's HUGE at 256GB.

 PNY Elite 128GB